Transposition of the great arteries

-Transposition of the great arteries (TGA) (also known as transposition of the great vessels (TGV)) is the most common cyanotic congenital cardiac anomaly presenting during the newborn period, with cyanosis in the first 24 hours of life.
-It accounts for up to 7% of all congenital cardiac anomalies 1 and can be assessed with echocardiography, gated cardiac CT, or cardiac MRI.
+Transposition of the great arteries (TGA), also known as transposition of the great vessels (TGV), is the most common cyanotic congenital cardiac anomaly presenting during the newborn period, with cyanosis in the first 24 hours of life.

 This article mainly focuses on the D-loop transposition.

 Transposition of the great arteries accounts for up to 7% of all congenital cardiac anomalies 1, with an estimated incidence is at ~1 in 5000 births.
 It is an isolated abnormality in 90% of those affected and rarely is associated with a syndrome or an extra-cardiac malformation.
 It is most common in infants of diabetic mothers 1.

 Approximately 90% occur as an isolated finding, and extracardiac syndromic associations are rare.
 Associations have been described with:

 most common anomalous origin involves the left circumflex arising from the right coronary artery